Combination Theorems in Groups, Geometry and Dynamics: Combining rational maps and Kleinian groups

 The finiteness part of Theorem~\ref{mating_boundary_groups_thm} underscores the incompatibility between group invariant geodesic laminations and polynomial laminations (see \cite{kiwi1} for details on polynomial laminations) by establishing that the equivalence relation on $\mathbb{S}^1$ induced by a group invariant geodesic lamination on $\mathbb{D}$ is seldom invariant under $A_{\Gamma_0}$ (since $A_{\Gamma_0}\vert_{\mathbb{S}^1}$ is topologically conjugate to $z^d\vert_{\mathbb{S}^1}$ for some $d\geq 2$, invariance under $A_{\Gamma_0}$ should be thought of as $z^d-$invariance).

-The proof of existence of a conformal mating between $\widehat{A}_\Gamma:K(\Gamma)\setminus\Int{R_\Gamma}\to K(\Gamma)$ and polynomials lying in principal hyperbolic components has two main steps.
+The proof of existence of a conformal mating between $\widehat{A}_\Gamma:K(\Gamma)\setminus\textrm{int}~{R_\Gamma}\to K(\Gamma)$ and polynomials lying in principal hyperbolic components has two main steps.
 The first one is to topologically realize the action of $A_\Gamma\vert_{\Lambda_\Gamma}$ by the dynamics of a postcritically finite polynomial $P_\Gamma$ on its Julia set, which is the content of \cite[Theorem~7.16]{mj-muk}.
-Once this is achieved, one needs to replace the dynamics of $P_\Gamma$ on periodic Fatou components by the action of Bowen-Series/ higher Bowen-Series maps of suitable punctured sphere Fuchsian groups.
+Once this is achieved, one needs to replace the dynamics of $P_\Gamma$ on periodic Fatou components by the action of Bowen--Series/ higher Bowen--Series maps of suitable punctured sphere Fuchsian groups.
 This involves a rather delicate surgery technique using David homeomorphisms.